skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

   )
 ```

-We don't want to fit our model on all 2.3 million rows, so we'll filter to only one
+We don't want to fit our model on all 2.3 million rows, so we'll filter to a single
-year of interest (2016) and then sample 5000 rows.
+year and then sample 5000 rows.

 ```r
 lendingclub_sample <-